Grand Theft Auto III: Plot

-Salvatore later instructs Claude to deal with a minor problem, but his trophy wife Maria (Debi Mazar), who has taken a liking to Claude, reveals it to be a set-up.
-Maria claims she told Salvatore that she was having an affair with Claude to make him jealous, and now Salvatore wants to kill him.
+Salvatore later instructs Claude to dispose of a car, but his trophy wife Maria (Debi Mazar), who has taken a liking to Claude, reveals it to be a set-up.
+Maria claims she told Salvatore that she was having an affair with Claude to make him jealous, leading Salvatore to rig the car with explosives.
 Claude escapes to Staunton Island with Maria and her friend Asuka Kasen (Lianna Pai), the co-leader of the yakuza.
 After killing Salvatore to cut ties with the Mafia, Claude begins working for the yakuza.
-During this time, he also provides assistance to corrupt police inspector Ray Machowski (Robert Loggia), whom he eventually helps flee the city, and influential businessman Donald Love (Kyle MacLachlan).
+During this time, he also provides assistance to corrupt police inspector Ray Machowski (Robert Loggia), whom he eventually helps flee the city, and influential businessman Donald Love (Kyle MacLachlan), who hires him to rescue the convict abducted by the Cartel earlier.
+Love later sends Claude to kill Asuka's brother Kenji (Les J.N.
+Mau) under the guise of a Cartel attack to start a gang war between the Yakuza and the Cartel, which will lower real estate prices.

-Donald hires Claude to kill Asuka's brother Kenji (Les J.N.
-Mau) under the guise of a Cartel attack to start a gang war to allow Donald to obtain construction sites for his businesses.
-After the job's success, Claude carries out another task for Donald that leads him to encounter Catalina, now the leader of the Cartel, at a construction site.
-However, Catalina escapes after betraying and shooting her partner, Miguel (Al Espinosa).
-Asuka suspects the Cartel for Kenji's death and seizes the construction site.
-The yakuza capture the wounded Miguel and torture him for information on Cartel operations in the city, allowing Claude to strike against them and hinder the Cartel.

-Enraged, Catalina murders both Asuka and Miguel and kidnaps Maria, demanding $500,000 for her release.
-Claude meets with Catalina to pay the ransom, but she deceives him again and traps him.
-Claude escapes, rescues Maria, and destroys the helicopter Catalina attempts to flee in, killing her.
-As Claude and Maria leave the scene, Maria begins to complain about the kidnapping, but is silenced by a gunshot.
-(Note: The sound of a gunshot, and the silencing of Maria's voice, has led to speculation that Claude fired the shot to kill Maria or just to silence her.
-Rockstar has never confirmed what actually happened in the story.)
+While retrieving a package from the Cartel on Love's behalf, Claude encounters Catalina, now the leader of the Cartel, at a construction site; she escapes after betraying and shooting her partner, Miguel (Al Espinosa).
+Asuka, blaming the Cartel for Kenji's death, seizes the construction site and captures the wounded Miguel, torturing him for information on Cartel operations.
+After Claude sabotages the Cartel's SPANK distribution network, Catalina kills Asuka and Miguel in retaliation and kidnaps Maria, demanding $500,000 for her release.
+During this time, Claude continues to work for Love, until he, the convict, and the package all mysteriously disappear.
+After raising the ransom money, Claude meets with Catalina to rescue Maria, but Catalina double-crosses him and flees with the money, leaving Claude trapped within the Cartel's stronghold.
+He escapes, frees Maria, and shoots down Catalina's getaway helicopter, killing her.
+As Claude and Maria leave the scene, Maria begins to complain about the kidnapping before her rant is abruptly silenced by a gunshot.
+(Note: The sound of a gunshot, and the silencing of Maria's voice, has led to speculation that Claude fired the shot to kill Maria or just to silence her; Rockstar said they are unsure which interpretation is correct.)